Ruikuan/Go2Top/README.md

 # Go2Top

 Very simple extension, just tap the icon to roll page to top.
-Very useful for touch page user sometimes.
+Very useful for touch screen user.